arthurroco/rh/README.md

 # Turning Data Into Insights

 ## Introduction
-The CSV revolves around a company called Acme Corporation and the core dataset contains names, date of birth, gender, background education, marital status, date of hire, reasons for termination, department, whether they are active or terminated, position title, pay rate, and satisfaction score.
+The dataset (Excel file or Tableau files or .sql files) in database folder revolves around a company called Acme Corporation which contains names, date of birth, gender, background education, marital status, date of hire, reasons for termination, department, whether they are active or terminated, position title, pay rate, and satisfaction score.
 We've included some open-ended questions that you can explore and try to address through creating Power BI visualizations, like:
 - Is there any relationship between which department a person works for their satisfaction score?
 - What is the overall diversity profile of the organization?